puppup420247-org/EdgeEnterprise/edgeenterprise/browser-policies/zh-TW/microsoft-edge-policies.md

   >支援的版本: Windows 與 Mac 上的 Microsoft Edge (77 版或更新版本)

   #### 描述
+  Configure the list of Microsoft Defender SmartScreen trusted domains.
+This means:
+Microsoft Defender SmartScreen won't check for potentially malicious resources like phishing software and other malware if the source URLs match these domains.
-  設定 Microsoft Defender SmartScreen 受信任網域的清單。這表示:
+The Microsoft Defender SmartScreen download protection service won't check downloads hosted on these domains.

-如果來源 Url 符合這些網域，Microsoft Defender SmartScreen 將不會檢查的潛在的惡意資源，例如網路釣魚軟體與其他惡意程式碼。
-Microsoft Defender SmartScreen 下載防護服務將不會檢查這些網域上裝載的下載內容。
+If you enable this policy, Microsoft Defender SmartScreen trusts these domains.

-  如果您啟用此原則，則 Microsoft Defender SmartScreen 信任這些網域。 如果您停用或未設定此原則，預設 Microsoft Defender SmartScreen 保護會套用到所有資源。 此原則是僅適用於已加入 Microsoft Active Directory 網域的 Windows 執行個體; 或在已註冊裝置管理的 Windows 10 專業版或企業版的執行個體上。 請注意，如果您的組織已啟用 Microsoft Defender 進階威脅防護，則不適用此原則 。您必須先在 Microsoft Defender 資訊安全中心設定允許及封鎖清單 。
+If you disable or don't set this policy, default Microsoft Defender SmartScreen protection is applied to all resources.

+This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain; or on Windows 10 Pro or Enterprise instances that are enrolled for device management.
+Also note that this policy does not apply if your organization has enabled Microsoft Defender Advanced Threat Protection.
+You must configure your allow and block lists in Microsoft Defender Security Center instead.

   #### 支援功能:
   - 可以是強制: 是